runxiyu/furgit/README.md

 This project is licensed under the GNU Affero General Public License, Version 3.0 only.

+Proprietary commercial licenses may be requested but are unlikely to be granted.
+The minimum price is USD 1,000,000,000,000 per year.

 Pursuant to Section 14 of the GNU Affero General Public License, Version 3.0, [Runxi Yu](https://runxiyu.org) is hereby designated as the proxy who is